What is the Regional Arts Development Fund?

 - Evidence of local demand for proposed program/s.

-- Demonstrates community and stakeholder involvement in RADF decision making and evaluation.
+- Demonstrates community and stakeholder involvement in RADF priority setting, decision making and evaluation.

 - Evidence of good planning for strong governance and management of RADF at a local level.